jdmonaco/neuroswarms/README.md

 **Installation**

-First, either set up a new python environment (with either venv or Anaconda) and install the required dependencies.
-Using Anaconda, this would look like,
+First, set up a new python environment (with either venv or Anaconda) and install the required dependencies.
+Using Anaconda, you can enter these commands in your shell:

 ```bash
 $ conda create -n neuroswarms python ipython numpy scipy matplotlib pytables pillow
 $ conda activate neuroswarms
 ```

-Then, in the top-level `neuroswarms` folder (either cloned or downloaded from this repository), you can do a developer install (with the `-e` option below) if you are interested in working with the code:
+Then, in the top-level `neuroswarms` folder, you can do a developer install (with the `-e` option below) if you are interested in working with the code:

 ```bash
 (neuroswarms)$ cd /path/to/neuroswarms